General spherically symmetric solution of Cotton gravity: General spherically symmetric vacuum solution

 When considering the case without ordinary matter ($m = 0$), the metric functions in \eqref{Anisotropic} obtain the form:

 We see that in the expression of $B_{\rm Dark}(r)$ there are cross terms $\gamma \Lambda$, indicating possible interactions between dark matter and dark energy in Cotton gravity.

-Another interesting scenario is when the cosmological constant is absent ($\Lambda = 0$) in \eqref{Anisotropic}.
+Another interesting scenario is when the cosmological constant-like term is absent ($\Lambda = 0$) in \eqref{Anisotropic}.
 In this case, which was considered to address the problem of galaxy rotation curves in the context of Cotton gravity \cite{Harada:2021bte, Harada:2022edl}, the metric functions are given by

 At large distances, where $2Gm/r \to 0$ and $\gamma r \lesssim 1$, if we put $C_1 = 48Gm/17$ as for the pure Schwarzschild case, the second metric function from \eqref{A,B-Harada} behaves as:

 where $C_2$ is an arbitrary constant.
 This function differs from the solution considered in \cite{Harada:2021bte, Harada:2022edl} with the last term.